 Monthly cost: £8.00

 (for 6 months)1st year cost: £180.95

-The first thing you should do when fitting an iPlate or Broadband Accelerator is run a broadband speed test to see how your broadband is performing beforehand.
+The first thing you should do when fitting an iPlate or Broadband Accelerator is run a to see how your broadband is performing beforehand.
 That way you can measure any improvement once it has been installed.